Editing and Proofreading Tips

-Get a certain distance from the email!
+Quick editing and proofreading tips to help save your time.
 A paper that you have just finished writing is difficult to edit or proofread, it is all so familiar, and you seem to skim over a lot of mistakes.
 For a couple of hours, days, or weeks, lay the document aside.
 Just go for a stroll.
 Take a trip to the beach.
-Clear up what you’ve written in your mind so that you can take a new look at the document and see what the page actually is.
-Best still, you can’t get any more distance than that by sending a mate the article.
+Clarify your thoughts on what you have written so that you can approach the document with fresh eyes and see it for what it truly is.

 Decide which medium helps you to more carefully proofread.
 Some people prefer to work on the machine straight away, and others like to sit down with a handwritten copy that they can tag as they read.
-Try to change the look of a text.
-Changing the text’s scale, spacing, colour, or style will trick your brain into believing that it is seeing an alien paper, and it will help you get a different view of what you’ve written.
+Furthermore, try to change the look of a text.
+Changing the text’s scale, spacing, color, or style will trick your brain into believing that it is seeing an alien paper, and it will help you get a different view of what you’ve written.

 Find a place to operate peacefully.
 In front of the Show or when you’re chugging away on the treadmill, do not attempt to do the proofreading.
 Find a spot where you can reflect to prevent distractions.